cs1656-spring2017/2016-09-project-1-rdillon114/README.md

     weight(steelers)=3.169925
 ...
 ```
 > A sample output, for the keywords contained in the `keywords.txt` file is provided in the file `output.txt`
 >

+Note that in cases of documents with the same relevance score, their ranks are tied and the same number is used for all (for example, there are four documents ranked [5] in the sample output.

 ### Important notes about grading
 It is absolutely imperative that your python programs:
 * run without any syntax or other errors (using Python 2.7) -- we will run them using the following command:
 `python ire-index.py`  and
 `python ire-search.py`
-* strictly adhere to the format specifications
+* strictly adhere to the format specifications for input and output, as explained above.

-Failure in any of the above will result in severe point loss.
+Failure in any of the above will result in **severe** point loss.

 ### Allowed Python Libraries